-Land Use and Environment Group
+Land Use & Environment Group

-LUEG is comprised of seven departments whose functions range from building and maintaining county infrastructure to protecting our environment and public health, and from promoting agriculture and consumer protection to showing you how to better grow your garden.
+LUEG is comprised of six departments whose functions range from building and maintaining county infrastructure to protecting our environment and public health, and from promoting agriculture and consumer protection to showing you how to better grow your garden.

 If you drive anywhere on a county roadway, it’s the Department of Public Works that makes sure our nearly 2,000 miles of roadways, our bridges and guardrails, and even signs and traffic lights as well as those painted crosswalks are maintained.
 DPW runs our eight County airports including McClellan-Palomar, Gillespie Field and Ramona Aiport where Cal Fire is based.
 DPW crews plow the mountain roads during and after the winter storms and keep our storm channels and drains clear in preparation for those storms.